-Apples in Wisconsin
+Apples In Wisconsin

-Wisconsin is a great apple producing state.The major apple growing areas are the coulee county around Gays Mills, the Bayfield area and west central Wisconsin.
+Wisconsin is a great apple producing state.The major apple growing areas are the Coulee county around Gays Mills, the Bayfield area and west central Wisconsin.
 Of the 100 varieties grown in Wisconsin, national favorites are the Jonathan, Golden Delicious and McIntosh.
 The McIntosh is an excellent apple for making applesauce because of its juicy pulp and rich tart taste.

 In southwestern Wisconsin, along the Mississippi River, are steep-sided valleys with winding streams and rivers.
 These valleys, known as coulees, were untouched by the glaciers.
 Coulee Country is known for its apples and cheese, as well as its rugged beauty.
 The Annual Apple Festival held in Bayfield each October just might be the last chance to get out of the cities and enjoy the kaleidoscope of colors and flavors.

-- 1 quart
+- 1 quart apple pie filling, homemade or canned

-- 1 cup
+- 1 cup packed brown sugar

-- 3/4 cup
+- 3/4 cup old fashioned oats

-- 3/4 cup
+- 3/4 cup flour

-- 1 teaspoon
+- 1 teaspoon ground cinnamon

-- 1/2 cup
+- 1/2 cup cold butter

-- 1/3 to 1/2 cup
+- 1/2 cup chopped pecans

-- Preheat oven to 350°
+Preheat oven to 350°

 Spray a 2 quart baking dish with non-stick cooking spray.

-- Open quart apple pie filling (canned or homemade).
+Open quart apple pie filling (canned or homemade).

-- Spoon into prepared dish.
+Spoon into prepared dish.

-- In medium bowl, mix together brown sugar, oats, flour and cinnamon.
+In medium bowl, mix together brown sugar, oats, flour and cinnamon.

 Sprinkle crumb mixture over apple filling to edges of baking dish, pat down the topping gently until even.

-- Bake in oven for 45 minutes or until golden brown and sides are bubbly.
+Bake in oven for 45 minutes or until golden brown and sides are bubbly.